Public reason: Kant and Rawls

 Public reason giving, in the Rawlsian sense, involves justifying a particular position by way of reasons that people of different moral or political backgrounds could accept.
 Although in his later writings he added what is known as the proviso, meaning that non-public reasons could be given assuming that public reasons would be provided in due course.
 In order to accomplish this, however, one must overcome what he refers to as the burdens of judgment, which can produce disagreement among reasonable citizens.
 These burdens include conflicting evidence, giving differing weights to considerations, conceptual indeterminacy, differing experiences and value conflicts.
 Private reason, by contrast, is the exercise of an individual's reason to the constrained norms and interests of some sub-set of the public as a whole (such as a business, a political party, the military or the family).

-Rawls also classified the concept into public reason for "liberal peoples" and public reason for "society of peoples".
-The former involves public reason of free and equal liberal peoples who debate their mutual relations while the latter involves equal citizens of domestic society debating political issues and justice concerning their government.
+Rawls also divided the concept into public reason for "liberal peoples" and public reason for the "society of peoples".
+The former involves public reason of free and equal liberal peoples who debate their mutual relations, while the latter involves equal citizens of domestic society debating political issues and justice concerning their government.